 If you are a major in another program at Northeastern, you can gain a solid background in reporting, interviewing techniques, and writing skills with a minor in Journalism.
 Most professions require excellent writing and communications skills.
 The skills you learn as a journalism minor will serve you well in whatever profession you choose.

-As a journalism minor, you will need six journalism classes and 24 credits.
+As a journalism minor, you will need four journalism classes and 16 credits.

-Required journalism classes for a minor in journalism:
+Required journalism classes for a minor in journalism could include:

 - JRNL 1150 – Interpreting the Day’s News

 - JRNL 1101 – Journalism 1: Fundamentals of Reporting